NickMC05/ENGG1340_Group70/README.md

 - Players can steer the car left and right, and speed up/slow down the car.
 - Be careful!
 Going off track will significantly slow down the car, so make sure to stay on track, especially when going around curvatures!
 - The higher the speed, the slower the steering, so manually slowing down is sometimes uesful to avoid going off track.
+- Choose the color of the car and the difficulty in options.

 Controls ->